MAT1417/College-Work/README.md

 # Lab 4 Program 3

 ## Introduction
-o	The purpose of the lab was to create a program that mimicked a basic calculator.
-The user should input 2 integers and an operator and have a correct calculation that displays their outcome. o	This Lab was conducted by Dr. Arup Kumar Ghosh
+* The purpose of the lab was to create a program that mimicked a basic calculator.
+The user should input 2 integers and an operator and have a correct calculation that displays their outcome.
+* This Lab was conducted by Dr. Arup Kumar Ghosh

 ## Materials and Method
 ### Methodology